proyecto26/thecryptopurge/crypto/README.md

 - **Private key**: used as a password in order to perform a transaction, like deploying a contract to the blockchain.
 - **Transactions**: perform an action on the Ethereum blockchain. e.g: sending ETH to someone, updating a variable in our contracts, also deploying a smart contract.
+- **Block difficulty**: tells miners how hard the block will be to mine based on the transactions in the block.
+Blocks get harder for a # of reasons, but, mainly they get harder when there are more transactions in the block.
+- **Block timestamp**: an Unix timestamp that the block is being processed.
 - **Alchemy**: help broadcast the contract creation transaction to be mined as quickly as possible.
 - **Testnets**: a clone of **mainnet** but it uses fake money (ether, etc) for testing in a real-world scenario.
 - **Rinkeby**: a **testnet** network which is run by the Ethereum foundation.